Daniel1999Akama/moringa_phase4_project/README.md

 b.
 Classification Models: We trained and evaluated several classification models using the vectorized data, including:

-1.Logistic Regression Classifier for the binary classifier model 2.Multinomial Naive Bayes and XGBoost model for the multiclass classification model
+1.Logistic Regression Classifier for the binary classifier model

+2.Multinomial Naive Bayes and XGBoost model for the multiclass classification model

 c.
-Model Evaluation: For each model, we employed cross-validation techniques to assess its performance.
-We measured key evaluation metrics such as accuracy, precision, recall, and F1 score to evaluate the model's ability to correctly predict sentiment.
+Model Evaluation: For each model, we employed  accuracy to evaluate the model's ability to correctly predict sentiment.

 d.
 Handling Class Imbalance: we tried to address this issue using synthetic Minority random Undersampling but didnt improve the accuracy of the XGBoost model.